Estorozh/freeChat/README.md

 Requires docker installed
 Go to the server folder `cd server`
-Build the image with the docker command `build -t server-free-chat/node-web-app .`
+Build the image with the docker command `docker build -t server-free-chat/node-web-app .`
 After building, run the image interactively with the command line command `docker run -p 5000:5000 -it server-free-chat/node-web-app bash`
 Start server with command `npm run serve`
 After that, change the address of the address to your server and collect in production